Litchfield National ParkDestination guide

 A few fast facts

 - Adelaide River township, on the edge of the park, played a crucial role in World War II.
-It is now home to the third biggest wartime cemetery in Australia.
+It’s now home to the third biggest wartime cemetery in Australia

-- The Marranuggu, Koongurrukun, Werat, and Warray Aboriginal people all consider Litchfield National Park to be a significant cultural site.
+- The Marranunggu, Koongurrukun, Werat, and Warray Aboriginal people all consider Litchfield National Park to be a significant cultural site.

 Wangi Falls adorns many a Territory postcard.
 With picturesque walking tracks and stunning waterfalls coming from sandstone cliff faces, you’ll be sure to remember your time here fondly.
 Camping is the only option to stay overnight.
 You’ll find all the facilities you need, including a kiosk, hot showers and barbecues.
 There are a number of walking tracks of varying difficulty, or you can simply lie back in the relaxing fresh water.